 How to Bleach Blue Dye Out of Your Hair

-There are a few different ways that you can bleach blue dye out of your hair.
+You can bleach blue dye out of your hair in a few different ways.
 We will provide instructions for each method below.

 Method 1: Using Bleach

 This is the most common method of bleaching blue dye out of your hair.
-You will need to purchase a bleach kit from a beauty supply store or online.
+You must purchase a bleach kit from a beauty supply store or online.

 Follow the instructions that come with the kit and mix the bleach according to the directions.
-Be sure to use gloves when handling the bleach as it can be damaging to your skin.
+Be sure to use gloves when handling the bleach, as it can damage your skin.

 Once you have applied the bleach to all of your hair, cover your hair with a shower cap or plastic wrap.
 This will help the bleach to work more effectively.